 Working out who pays for what care when a person with a mental disorder is discharged from a hospital section, is a difficult process.
-When that person also has an enduring physical health problem, for which they require nursing or other medical care in a community setting, obtaining appropriate funding to manage that person's needs becomes even more complex.
-Assessments are required to determine whether the person's primary needs relate to their physical health, mental health or need for social care.
+When that person also has an enduring physical health problem, for which they require nursing or other medical care in a community setting, obtaining appropriate funding to manage that person's needs becomes even more complex and involves assessments as to whether the person's primary needs relate to their physical health, mental health or need for social care.